PaperMC/PaperDocs/source/about/faq.rst

 Can I run Spigot plugins on Paper too?
 --------------------------------------

-Yes you can!
+Yes, you can!
 We don't like to break things most of the time.
 Sometimes there are plugin authors who do, but we can usually make things work.

 Is there anywhere to get plugins for Paper?